blanksblanks/Notes/csPS0.md

 which has two digits, 0 and 1.
 With just two digits, we can still represent almost every possible piece of information.
 Binary represents numbers in the same pattern, but using powers of 2 instead of powers of 10 that decimal uses.
+For instance, the number 2 can be represented in 4-bit form as 0010.

 3. _What are bits?_
 Bits (binary digits) are the smallest unit of storage in a computer, storing data of a 0 or 1.
+With just 4 bits, we can represent 2^4 = 16 unique tokens.
+If we were representing an unsigned int with 4 bits, the numbers could range from 0 to 16.
+If we were representing positive and negative numbers with 4 bits using two's complement, we could represent the number range -8 - 7.

 4. _What are bytes?_
 Bytes are a unit of data that are eight binary digits long; typically at the